magley/nakevaleng/util/filename/README.md

-                created by an app which decided that db files are prefixed by 'myapplication' on level 2 (second level in the lsm tree) on run 5 (sixth table on level 2) stores the merkletree generated from the data
+                created by an app which decided that db files are prefixed by 'myapplication' on level 2 (second level in the lsm tree) on run 5 (sixth table on level 2) stores the index summary table generated from the index table

     wal